pegasys-fi/docs/docs/contracts/v3/reference/Deployments.md

 - [`@pegasys-fi/swap-router-contracts@1.1.0`](https://github.com/Pegasys-fi/swap-router-contracts/tree/v1.1.0)
 - [`@pegasys-fi/v2-staker@1.0.2`](https://github.com/Pegasys-fi/v2-staker/tree/v1.0.2)

-# Uniswap Pool Deployments
+# Pegasys Pool Deployments

-Every Uniswap pool is a unique instance of the `UniswapV2Pool` contract and is deployed at its own unique address.
+Every Pegasys pool is a unique instance of the `PegasysV2Pool` contract and is deployed at its own unique address.
 The contract source code of the pool will be auto-verified on etherscan.
 For example, here is the [ETH/USDC 0.3% pool](https://etherscan.io/address/0x8ad599c3a0ff1de082011efddc58f1908eb6e6d8) on Ethereum mainnet.

-You can look up the address of an existing pool on [Uniswap Info](https://info.uniswap.org/#/) or by calling the [`getPool`](../reference/core/interfaces/IUniswapV2Factory.md#getpool) function on the `UniswapV2Factory` contract.
+You can look up the address of an existing pool on [Pegasys Info](https://info.pegasys.fi/#/) or by calling the [`getPool`](../reference/core/interfaces/IPegasysV2Factory.md#getpool) function on the `PegasysV2Factory` contract.

 ```solidity
 getPool("0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48", "0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2", 3000)